 What Does Marijuana Legalization Mean for Employers in Vermont?

 Marijuana will soon become legal in the state of Vermont… Is your business or organization ready for the change?
-With roughly three months before marijuana legalization is official (July, 1 2018), now is the time for you to prepare.
+Marijuana legalization is official July, 1 2018 and we suggest preparing now.
 Unfortunately, the new law has already drawn serious concern from employers across the state especially from a workers compensation standpoint.
 It is our hope that this article will provide some deeper insight into several components that can better protect you as an employer.

 The first thing we suggest, is reviewing and updating your current policies.
 Remember, your first area of protection is always going to be documentation.
 This type of document typically opens up with a policy statement describing the company’s viewpoint/stance on the subject.
 If you are going to drug test there must be a policy in place and employees must be given notice.
 It is also recommended that this policy have an acknowledgement area signed by the employee and kept in their personnel file.